NorESMhub/NorESM/index.rst

 .. norESM documentation master file, created by sphinx-quickstart on Thu Dec 13 14:50:22 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.researchers

 Welcome to norESM documentation!
 ================================================